Coastal Flood Mapping of Eyre Peninsula and the Limestone Coast

 - No allowance for wave run-up.

-- No coverage of inland coastal areas on Eyre Peninsula and Limestone Coast beyond the extent captured in the project, so any land further in-land will not show in the scenarios.
+- No coverage of inland coastal areas beyond the extent captured by the LiDAR, so any land further in-land will not show in the scenarios.